-Let’s face it, who wants to spend the majority of their youthful years paying off such massive debt?
+Let’s be honest — who wants to spend the majority of their youthful years paying off such massive debt?
 The stress, money, and time wasted paying off a mortgage just isn’t worth it.
-Sure, houses can be a great investment in the long run, but with the sky-rocketing prices of real estate, especially in urban centers, this just isn’t an option for most.
+Sure, houses can be a great investment in the long run, but with real estate prices skyrocketing, especially in urban centers, this just isn’t an option for most.

 Another great perk to the tiny house movement comes with one of its sticky prerequisites: You have to get rid of everything.
-I’m talking about all the crap you keep jammed in your storage closet, garage, couch, drawers, or under your bed, GOTS-TO-GO!
+I’m talking about all the crap you keep jammed in your storage closet, garage, couch, drawers, or under your bed — it all GOTS-TO-GO!
 There is a massive liberation with this process, a cleansing of the old in preparation for something completely new, a fresh start that so many yearn for.
 Our world consumes too much, filling our spaces with décor, gizmos, and junk that only ever ends up in garage sales or, more commonly, the garbage.
-Living in a tiny house is the perfect incentive to free yourself by de-cluttering.
+Living in a tiny house is the perfect incentive to free yourself by decluttering.

 One of the great features of a tiny house is that you can basically create what you want.
 There are a plethora of varying design concepts, ranging from country cottage to euro-modern, all with unique external/internal features.
 People have gotten really creative in this respect.